AJOsmaston/bank-tech-test/README.md

 ## Evaluation
 -----

-On my initial approach, I planned for two classes - the account and account_log class, but ended up splitting down account_log as it had too many functions and was in violation of the SRP.
-Thus 5 classes were born.
-Potentially, I could have combined the deposit_log and withdraw_log classes with as a transaction_log class with multiple if/elses to handle the differences, however, I think it allows for more flexibility in future with the two seperated into seperate classes.
+On my initial approach, I planned for two classes - the account and account_log class, but ended up splitting down account_log as it had too many functions and was in violation of the SRP: Thus 5 classes were born.
+Potentially, I could have combined the deposit_log and withdraw_log classes into a transaction_log class with multiple if/elses to handle the differences, however, I think the way that I have attempted allows for more flexibility in future with the two seperate classes.

 I did not include any sort of checks for validation of user input.
 I'm assuming that the input is standardised (i.e. you cannot
 `bank.deposit(a fish)`
 for example).
-This could be effectively implemented inside the account class, at the level of the deposit/withdraw functions.
+This could be effectively implemented inside the account class, at the level of the deposit/withdraw functions, if needed.
 I have not included this in the attempt as it has not been directly asked for - these checks may be occuring on levels above this program.

 This said, however, you can deposit and withdraw decimal amounts, and it will calculate and store the correct amounts, whilst still only displaying the correct decimal places on the report (again this validation could be added at the deposit/withdraw level to stop decimals beyond in the hundredths if necessary).

 Finally, the statement() function of account currently simply returns what is stored in the account_log class.
 I did this so that, if the data wanted to be manipulated (i.e console.logged or changed from being an array), this could be acheived here.
 It is currently output as an array, but this made the REPL formatting come as close as I could get it to the required output.

+Overall, I really enjoyed this project.
+Attempting it in javascript was a challenge for me as it is my least comfortable language, but I think that I have fulfilled the criteria successfully and have successfully practised a lot of class extraction and refactoring.

 ## Misc
 -----